Showing posts with label Land. Show all posts

 The term "loveday" is also a literal translation of dies amoris, a day of reconciliation on which enemies met to settle disputes and the name was sometimes given to babies who were born on such a day.
 By the 16th century, the given name was predominantly used in Cornwall and Devon and mostly for girls.
 Over the course of the 19th century, Loveday was fairly consistent in use, averaging around eight births per year.
 It declined by the 1930s.

-The earliest record I have [so far] for a Loveday in the family was Loveday Flew, daughter of Richard and Jane Flew, who was baptised in Rackenford, Devon in 1804.
+The earliest record [so far] in the family was that of Loveday Flew, daughter of Richard Flew and Jane Wright, who was baptised in Rackenford, Devon in 1804.
 She married John Land and they named one of their daughters Loveday Land.
-They were also the parents of James Land, who, with Rose Anna Beamer, named their daughter Loveday Jane Land (b.
+They were also the parents of James Land, who, with his second wife, Rose Anna Beamer, named their daughter Loveday Jane Land (b.
 1864).

 Loveday Jane Land, along with her husband (my great-grand uncle), Frederick James Stone, named their third daughter Loveday Jane Stone (b.
 1884).

-And in turn, Loveday Jane Stone, with her husband, James Shopland, named their only daughter, Loveday Jane Shopland, born on 14 Feb 1907.
+And in turn, Loveday Jane Stone, with her husband, James Shopland, named their only daughter, born on 14 Feb 1907, Loveday Jane Shopland.
 The name is nothing to do with Valentine's Day, but that was a happy accident.

 Loveday Jane Shopland married Leonard Southcott.
 Their daughter, Loveday Jane Southcott, born in 1930, was probably one of the only ones by then.